Heegaard Floer homology and integer surgeries on links: Introduction

 \section{Introduction}

 Heegaard Floer homology is a tool for studying low-dimensional manifolds, introduced by Zolt{\'a}n Szab{\'o} and the second author.
 In the case of closed three-manifolds, a genus $g$ Heegaard diagram naturally endows the $g$-fold symmetric product of the Heegaard surface with a pair of half-dimensional tori; and a suitable adaptation of Lagrangian Floer homology in the symmetric product (relative to the Heegaard tori) turns out to depend only on the underlying three-manifold.
-This three-manifold invariant is constructed in \cite{HolDisk,HolDiskTwo}; a related four-manifold invariant is constructed in \cite{HolDiskFour}; invariants for knots and links in three-manifolds are developed in \cite{Knots,RasmussenThesis,Links}.
+This three-manifold invariant is constructed in \cite{HolDisk,HolDiskTwo}; related invariants of four-dimensional cobordisms are constructed in \cite{HolDiskFour, Zemke}; invariants for knots and links in three-manifolds are developed in \cite{Knots,RasmussenThesis,Links}.
 Of particular interest to us here are the mixed invariants of closed four-manifolds defined in \cite{HolDiskFour}: they can detect exotic smooth structures and, in fact, are conjecturally identical to the Seiberg-Witten invariants \cite{Witten}.

 The knot Floer homology groups from \cite{Knots,RasmussenThesis} are closely related to the (closed) Heegaard Floer homology groups of three-manifolds obtained as surgeries on the knot.
 Indeed, both~\cite{Knots,RasmussenThesis} showed that the filtered knot Floer complex contains enough information to recover the Heegaard Floer homologies of all sufficiently large surgeries on the respective knot.
 This is used as a stepping-stone to reconstruct the Heegaard Floer homology of arbitrary surgeries on a knot in~\cite{IntSurg} and \cite{RatSurg}.